evansbenj/2020_GBS.md/2023_JoinMap.md

 * Right click on a node in the tree that you want to focus on.
 This should be a node with lots of markers in it and a reasonably high LOD score.
 Also right click on other nodes with the same level of stringency
 * In the Population Menu, select "Create Groups Using the Grouping Tree".
 This creates another node in the leftmost pane called "Grouping 1" which has one or more groups within it
 * The if you click on a group you can go to the "Group" menu option and click "Calculate Map"
+* Once there are maps for multiple groups (e.g. the mat and pat sites) you can right click on each group (a square yellow icon with 9 dots in it) and then go to the "Join" menue and select "Combine Groups for Map Integration".
+I think this makes a joint matpat map.